 Dogs and puppies, especially, can get very excited when playing.
 This often comes out in barking.
-Again, I don't mind if Justice barks a bit during play, as long as she stops when I tell her to.
+Again, I don't mind if Milo (our Cockapoo) barks a bit during play, as long as he stops when I tell him to.
 Teach your dog a command to be "Quiet", and you can use it in almost every situation where you need to quiet your dog!

 Also, avoid rough play and wrestling with a puppy or dog, as this type of play encourages barking, growling, and nipping.
 Instead, teach him to play fetch or search for a toy.

 If you are focusing on fixing a barking problem, you're going to need to control any barking that occurs, as well as prevent it from happening in the first place.

 Here are a few solutions that you can use to stop dog barking when it happens, or even before it happens:

 Hands down, this is so critical to solving a barking problem, that I would go so far as to say that it is the number one factor that you need to look at.
 A dog who is under-exercised will be bored, frustrated, have pent up energy, and be attention-seeking.